Class GlopParameters

 getCostScaling

-optional .operations_research.glop.GlopParameters.CostScalingAlgorithm cost_scaling = 60 [default = CONTAIN_ONE_COST_SCALING];
+optional .operations_research.glop.GlopParameters.CostScalingAlgorithm cost_scaling = 60 [default = CONTAIN_ONE_COST_SCALING];- Specified by:

 - The costScaling.